Daniel Goldin presidency of Boston University: Termination of contract

 Goldin caught wind of the vote, and in a memorandum to the Board dated October 27 apologized "if he had unintentionally offended any trustees in discussions over terms of the job."
 However, he also reiterated his conditions that Silber not remain as Chancellor or member of the Board of Trustees, saying "there can only be one president", and reminding the Board of their contract.

 A settlement was eventually reached between the university and Goldin, the details of which were never released but which sources have indicated included a $1.8 million payment to Goldin, in exchange for his abandoning any claims he may have had against BU.
 Aram Chobanian, Dean of Boston University School of Medicine, was named President Ad interim until a new president could be found.

 Aftermath

 In the wake of this fiasco, the end of which left BU $1.8 million poorer and saw its reputation in the academic world badly damaged, several actions were taken to improve the image projected to potential presidential candidates, as well as the functioning of the Board itself.

 In a mostly symbolic but still very important gesture, the Board requested that Silber vacate his offices in the university's administrative suites at Sherborn Street.
 It was hoped this would eliminate any concern on the part of candidates that their authority would be undermined.

 The Board also accepted the resignations of its chairman and vice-chairman, Christopher Barreca and Dexter Dodge.
 This, along with proposed checks on Trustee actions such as term limits and plans for an independent oversight body, has signaled an improvement in the management of BU.

-Dan Goldin Day

-Upon the announcement of Goldin's appointment the Trustees cancelled classes across the university and planned a celebratory parade, complete with campus police honor guard, for Goldin's inauguration on November 17.
-After the vote of no confidence, and Goldin's subsequent withdrawal the Trustees decided to uphold their decision and did not reinstate classes, though they did cancel the parade.